 Visual Design/Branding: Created logo and visual language, shot concept video, designed 2 slideshow presentations

-Swift Spin is a membership-driven service with perks.
+Swift Spin is a stress-free laundromat experience.

 Now you can do your laundry and reclaim your time.